evanthegrayt/standup_md/README.md

 Any options not set in this file will retain their default values.
 Note that if you change `file_name_format`, and don't use a month or year, there will only ever be one standup file.
-This could cause issues long-term, as the files could get large and possibly cause performance issues.
+This could cause issues long-term, as the files will get large over time and possibly cause performance issues.

+Also, there are no options to change the headers at runtime because it uses the headers to detect tasks from previous entries.
+If changed at runtime, this would cause errors.
+For this reason, if you don't like the default headers, change them in your configuration file after installation, and then try to not change them again.

-If you wanted to add some tasks at runtime without opening the file in an editor, you could use the following:
+If you wanted to add some tasks at runtime, and without opening the file in an editor, you could use the following:

 ```bash